It’s the Father’s Day weekend and I am sure many of you will be celebrating the special day.

 - Using a electrical beater, cream the butter with sugar until light and fluffy

-- Beat in eggs, one at a time, beating well before each addition, if necessary adding a spoonful of flour with the last egg to prevent mixture from curdling.
+- Beat in eggs, one at a time, beating well before each addition, if necessary adding a spoonful of flour with the last egg to prevent the mixture from curdling.

 - Beat in orange zest.
 Add the flour all at once and mix well, then slowly mix in the orange juice.

-- Scrape the batter into the prepared pan and bake in the preheated oven for 45-50 minutes or until skewer inserted into the center of the cake, comes out clean.
+- Scrape the batter into the prepared pan and bake in the preheated oven for 45-50 minutes or until skewer, inserted into the center of the cake, comes out clean.
 If it starts to brown too quickly, cover loosely with a sheet of lightly greased aluminium foil.

 - Leave the cake in the pan to cool on a wire rack, then unmold and serve.